fanfeum/EMTR_ML/README.md

 ```

 ### Loadig the dataset, extracting the feature vectors, and training the model
--Open jupyter notebook in the current directory
+* Open jupyter notebook in the current directory
 ```
 jupyer notebook
 ```
--open and run '1sesnor.ipynb'
+* Open and run '1sesnor.ipynb'

 ### Visualizing the evaluation results